-Scanning the wind tunnel model
+Scanning the tank test model

 Late in 2018, entrepreneur Richard Noble OBE approached the University of Nottingham in order to seek assistance with his latest venture.